DKMS-LSL/typeloader/user_manual/setup_linux.md

  * **lab\_contact_address:** Your lab contact's form of address (this is what you provided as "title".
 (Dr./Mr./Mrs./Ms. etc))
  * **lab\_contact_email:** This is the email adress you registered your IPD contact person with.
  * **submittor_id:** This is the submitter ID you received from IPD.
+ * **ipd_shortname:** A short identifier for your lab (ideally an acronym etc).
+The generated IPD submission file names will start with this.
+Use only letters.
+ * **ipd\_submission\_length:** The number of digits used for the allele number in the file names of IPD submission files.
+We recommend setting this value to 7 as specified here.

 ## Running TypeLoader
 Once you have everything set up, rename the file ``src/typeloader_GUI.pyw`` to the extension .py.
 Then you should be able to execute this as a Python file to run TypeLoader.